Set-Valued Control Functions: Identification

 \begin{remark} For a given $(d,x,z)$, the number of the inequalities in \eqref{eq:artstein} is finite as long as $\cY$ is a finite set.
 Furthermore, it often suffices to impose a subset of inequalities to characterize $\Theta_I(P_0)$.
 Such a subset $\cA\subseteq\cF(\cY)$ is called the \emph{core determining class} \citep{galichon2011set}.
 The smallest core determining class only depends on support of $\eY(\cdot,D,X,Z;\sfo,F)$ and does not depend on $P_0$ \citep{Luo:2017ab,Ponomarev22thesis}.\footnote{\cite{Ponomarev22thesis} provides an algorithm based on the connectedness of suitable subgraphs to determine the smallest core determining class.
 See also \cite{Chesher:2017vu,BONTEMPS2020373}.}

-If $Y$ is a continuous variable, \eqref{eq:artstein} involves infinitely many inequalities.\footnote{While we do not pursue this here, an alternative approach to deal with continuous variables would be to characterize the sharp identification region through an optimal transport problem instead of Artstein's inequalities \citep[see][]{li2024finitesampleinferenceincomplete}.} However, it is still possible to obtain a sharp characterization with a finite number of inequalities in a commonly used empirical specification under a weaker conditional mean independence assumption; see Section \ref{sec:mean_indep}. \end{remark}
+If $Y$ is continuous, \eqref{eq:artstein} involves infinitely many inequalities.\footnote{While we do not pursue this here, an alternative approach to deal with continuous variables would be to characterize the sharp identification region through an optimal transport problem instead of Artstein's inequalities \citep[see][]{li2024finitesampleinferenceincomplete}.} Nevertheless, under a weaker conditional mean independence assumption, a commonly used empirical specification admits a sharp characterization with finitely many inequalities; see Section \ref{sec:mean_indep}. \end{remark}